School of Fine & Performing Arts

 Devising.
 Contemporary Performance.
 Writing.
 Dramaturgy.
 Narrative.
 Practice as Research.

 Michael is a Real Creative Futures Mentor for New Art Exchange in Nottingham.
 He is a resident artist at Primary (Nottingham).
-Hatch is a collective in residence at Embrace Arts in Leicester and a member of Live Art UK.
+Hatch was a member of Live Art UK.
 Michael was selected as a Creative Ambassador for World Event Young Artists 2012.
-He was recently appointed as the External Examiner for MA Performance at Leeds Beckett University.
+He is External Examiner for MA Performance at Leeds Beckett University.
+He works with various theatre companies as a dramaturg.